jcmeulle/jcmeulle.github.io/README.md

   <iframe src="//plotly.com/~jcmeulle/33.embed" frameborder="0" scrolling="no" width="49%" height="512" align="right"></iframe>
 </div>

 Looking at these plots, we can see that the main difference is that the Transcendent Stars, made up entirely of Neymar and Messi, had way more progressive carries.
+Of course, they also scored significantly more goals.
+This shows that Messi and Neymar differentiate themselves by carrying the ball and scoring more while also assisting their teammates as much as the world's other great playmakers.